Hispanic Arthritis Patients Connect With Each Other in a Safe Space

 “They can get guidance from others who understand what they’re going through.
 A lot of people just speculate or do whatever their neighbors did.
 I hope it’s a space where they can at least gather a little bit of information and know they’re not alone.
 There are many of us who truly care and want to support them.”

 Another great resource for the Hispanic community is the Arthritis Foundation’s Helpline (llamar ayuda), which offers assistance in Spanish and other languages: 800-283-7800.
-In addition, participating in our INSIGHTS study (el programa INSIGHTS de Live Yes!) helps ensure that the voices of Hispanics are heard in shaping the future of arthritis research and resources.

 Stay in the Know.
 Live in the Yes.